How to redact pdf using java – Complete GroupDocs Tutorial

 Development Environment Checklist

-• Java 8+ (Java 11+ recommended for better performance)
+• Java 8+ (Java 11+ recommended).

-• Maven 3.6+ or Gradle equivalent
+• Maven 3.6+ (or Gradle equivalent).

 Licensing Considerations

-Initialize Your PDF Annotator
+Step 1: Initialize the PDF Annotator

 import com.groupdocs.annotation.Annotator;